Breakfast Burritos in Foil

 Step Two: Add Onions

 Add the chopped onions and cook until thoroughly done.
-We often use a small package of frozen chopped onions and that prompts the mixture to have a fair amount of liquid as the onion pieces thaw out.
-Unless the liquid evaporates as part of the cooking process, you’ll want to drain it off.
+We often use a small package of frozen, chopped onions, which gives the mixture a fair amount of liquid as the onion pieces thaw.
+Unless the liquid evaporates during cooking, you’ll want to drain it off.

 Cooking the onions